zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ```

 Once the model is trained, calling the [`compile_brevitas_qat_model`](../developer-guide/api/concrete.ml.torch.compile.md#function-compilebrevitasqatmodel) from Concrete-ML will automatically perform conversion and compilation of a quantization aware trained network.
-Here, we use a 3-bit quantization for both the weights and activations.
+Here, 3-bit quantization is used for both the weights and activations.

 <!--pytest-codeblocks:cont-->